 Thinking about your own mortality is never going to be easy, although doing so could help to reduce stress for your family when you pass away.
 As dealing with a loved one’s finances when they die can make a difficult situation even more stressful, getting your wealth in order to help ease the burden could be a huge help to those you love.

-As December is the month of Grief Awareness Week 2024, we’re looking at actions you can take to help your family deal with your estate when the time comes.
-The week, which takes place between Monday 2 and Sunday 8 December, aims to raise awareness of grief and normalise conversations around it.
+During Dying Matters Week 2025, we’re looking at actions you can take to help your family deal with your estate when the time comes.
+The week, which takes place this year between 5-11 May, aims to to encourage all communities to start conversations about death and dying, whatever that may look like.

 So with this in mind, discover five actions you could take to ensure it’s easier for your loved ones to deal with your estate, which in turn, could help them while they are grieving.